Synthetic fibered $(\infty,1)$-category theory: Cocartesian families

 \subsubsection{Towards monadicity: the free cocartesian family}

 As discussed in~\cite{AFfib,GHT17,RVexp} cocartesian fibrations are monadic (and comonadic) over general functors (over a fixed base).
 This means that for any functor $\pi:E \fibarr B$ there is a \emph{free cocartesian fibration} $L(\pi) : L(E) \fibarr B$.
-Due to the current lack of categorical universes in our type theory we postpone a discussion with emphasis on a global perspective similar to the cited works.
-However, we can still state and prove the universal property for this construction, so that later on, in the presence of the desired universes the actual monadicity statement will easily follow.\footnote{In fact, we obtain an \emph{idempotent} monad.} Namely, we define a ``unit map'' $\iota_\pi \defeq \iota: \pi \to_B L(\pi)$, and prove that precomposition constitutes an equivalence of types\footnote{In general, $\CocartFun_B(\pi,\xi)$ is the $\Sigma$-type of fiberwise maps from $\pi$ to $\xi$ which preserve cocartesian lifts.
+Due to the current absence of categorical universes in our type theory we postpone a discussion with emphasis on a global perspective similar to the cited works.
+However, we can still state and prove the universal property for this construction, so that in future work, in presence of the desired universes the actual monadicity statement will easily follow.
+Namely, we define a ``unit map'' $\iota_\pi \defeq \iota: \pi \to_B L(\pi)$, and prove that precomposition constitutes an equivalence of types\footnote{In general, $\CocartFun_B(\pi,\xi)$ is the $\Sigma$-type of fiberwise maps from $\pi$ to $\xi$ which preserve cocartesian lifts.
 Cf.~Subsection~\ref{ssec:cocart-fun} for a more thorough treatment.}

 for any \emph{cocartesian} fibration $\xi:F \fibarr B$.

 \begin{defn}[Free cocartesian family, { {\cite[Definition 4.1]{GHT17}, \cite[Terminology 3.3.6]{AFfib}}}] Let $B$ be a Rezk type and $P: B \to \UU$ be an isoinner family.
 Then the family